How Long Does Cats Stay Pregnant

 Another similarity you can find in cats and humans while pregnant is the increased appetite.
 This is natural because her body is preparing to support the gestation period.

 Automatically, your cat needs extra nutrients to support the development of its fetus.
-If she eats more slowly and still noisy asking for food, you should be suspicious, because it is likely that your female cat is pregnant.
+If she eats more slowly and is still noisy asking for food, you should be suspicious, because it is likely that your female cat is pregnant.

 So Sleep More Often